surniaulula/wpsso-merchant-return-policy/readme.txt

 <!-- about -->

-**Manage any number of Merchant Return Policies** for Google Merchant listings.
+**Manage any number of Merchant Return Policies for Google Merchant listings.**

+Fixes the *Missing field "hasMerchantReturnPolicy"* warning for Google Merchant listings.

 <!-- /about -->